 While the first world regularly congratulates itself for eliminating slavery, using this as a marker of civilizational progress, the data shows a different story: It’s simply been outsourced by multinationals, the slavery kept in developing world countries where we don’t have to see it up close.

-(Check out a BBC documentary on slave children in the West African cocoa production industry below.)
+(Check out a documentary on slave children in the West African cocoa production industry below.)